-Be sure to review your exclusions and endorsements pages to make sure no other exclusions have been “slipped in” your policy.
-One common coverage exclusion that is added is theft.
+Be sure to review your exclusions and endorsements pages to make sure no other exclusions have been slipped into your policy.
+Insurers often exclude Theft.

-Basic form is the second coverage form most carriers (including NREIG) offers to investors.
-Basic form coverage can save you approximately 25% – 30% per year (depending on the carrier), but comes with some additional exclusions to those listed above, that you will need to consider.
+Basic form is the second insurance coverage form most carriers (including those in NREIG’s Program) offer to investors.
+This coverage form can save you approximately 25% – 30% per year (depending on the carrier), but comes with some additional exclusions to those listed above, that you will need to consider.
 They are as follows:

 - Falling Objects

-- Water Damage (which is most commonly known as coverage for frozen and burst pipes).
+- Water Damage (most commonly known as coverage for frozen and burst pipes)

-In the event of a loss, the burden of proof falls on you to prove the loss was caused by an included peril.
+You carry the burden of proof that a loss was caused by an included peril.

 Broad form is the in-between form not often used.
-Reason being is, the cost savings provided is not enough to make sense to purchase.
-It is basically Special form minus theft coverage.
+The reason being is, the cost savings provided are not enough to make sense to purchase.
+It mirrors Special form minus theft coverage.
 It typically saves you 10% from a Special form policy.
 For the additional 10%, it is a better option to simply purchase Special form.

-- Is my property in an area where Weight of Ice, Sleet or Snow and Water Damage is high risk to me?
+- Is my property in an area where the weight of ice, sleet, or snow and water damage is a high risk to me?
 If not, then Basic form might be a better option.

-- If my location is a flip, will the property still be in my possession when the temperatures get cold?
+- For a flip, will the property still be in my possession when the temperatures get cold?
 If not, then Basic form might be a better option.

 - Is theft coverage a concern?
 If the location is occupied, then that threat should be diminished.
 As you can probably imagine, theft most often occurs at vacant locations.
-If the location is a flip or undergoing renovation, will there be enough owned materials and appliances at the location to make sense carrying theft coverage?
-Keeping in mind that your general contractor’s tools and materials are NOT covered under your policy.
+If the location is a flip or undergoing renovation, will there be enough owned materials and appliances at the location for carrying theft coverage to make sense?
+Keep in mind that your policy does not cover your general contractor’s tools and materials.

-Please keep in mind, NREIG is willing to provide you with a full policy/coverage comparison of what you currently carry and what NREIG can provide.
+Please keep in mind, NREIG is willing to provide you with a full policy/insurance coverage comparison of what you currently carry and what NREIG can provide.